 I LOVE Children’s books.
 I collect them and get excited about buying them just like most ladies feel about shoes.
-I never feel guily about buying them either.
+It’s had to feel guily about buying them.
 One of my favoirte ABC’s children’s books is Chicka Chicka Boom Boom by Bill Martin, Jr. & John Archambault.
 I teach preschool and it was our theme for the year.
 I can’t think of a more catchy, fun book for kids-they LOVE it!
 My own kiddos have it memorized and I love to hear them read it.
 This book makes learning the ABC’s fun!

 I even have a huge Coconut tree painted on my wall in honor of the book and we add letters to it as we learn each one.

 Today I’d love to start a little “Book Nook” if you will.
 I would love to share my favorite children’s books with you and fun activities to go with them…so here is the first one and stay tuned for more in the future.